pepopowitz/getting-unstuck/slides/stitched.md

 Notes:

+"Stuck" is a nebulous word.

+Not very clear.

+So I want to be clear about what I mean when I say "stuck".

+Stuck is when you've been looking at code for minutes, or hours, or days, that you SWEAR should be working.

+You've gone over it many times, and you can't figure out why it's not doing what you think it should be doing.

+You've been looking at it so long you're frustrated.

+...

+My favorite thing in development is the act of getting unstuck,

+or helping someone else get unstuck.

 when I hear in standup that someone is stuck, my ears perk up.

-My favorite thing in development is getting unstuck.

-So....that's why I'm talking about this?

----

-TODO: Describe what "stuck" means

-Notes:

-So with that...let's talk about some strategies to get unstuck.
+Over the past few months, I've taken notes about how I and my coworkers get ourselves unstuck, and I want to share some tips with you.

+...

-## My first strategy is...only kind of a strategy.
+My first strategy is...only kind of a strategy.
 ---
 Layout: module
 # 0. Embrace